pontusc/homelab/readme.md

  - Emby (TODO)

 ## TODO
-Longhorn backups\
-Uptime kuma deployment for all apps\
-Add ArgoCD and restructure repo to an apps/***-deployment folder structure\
+Current structure is k3s hosted on a single node.
+Will change for k3s to run on 1 manager node and 2 worker nodes, which will be running on 3 vm's to simulate a "real" environment.

 ## Troubleshooting reminders for myself
-Check logs for failing pods with -p flags to see previous containers logs.
+Check logs for failing pods with -p flags to see previous containers logs in case of CrashLoopback...
 Helm lint -f to inspect values files